 Community-minded people often prefer to simply trust that others will act fairly.
 Many believe they can work things out later if and when problems might arise.
-Unfortunately, this can lead to misunderstandings.
+Unfortunately, this can lead to misunderstandings of what the initial agreement was.
 You may have heard disheartening statistics about failure rates of intentional communities; what you may not know is that a similar number of business start-ups fail.
-Knowing the risks should be a motivation to be careful in constructing your agreements, to give your venture the best possible chance of succeeding.
+Knowing the risks should be a motivation to be careful in discussing details of your agreements, to give your venture the best possible chance of succeeding.
 The information that follows should not be construed as legal advice.
 It is meant to alert you to potential opportunities and risks, which you are advised to discuss with a legal professional in your jurisdiction.
 Don’t let this information discourage you from realizing the many benefits of coliving with trusted others.
 Legal consultants listed on ICmatch can help you make workable legal agreements to succeed in creating an intentional community.

 We understand why so many people don’t make written agreements.
 People interested in community are often the type who want to create relationships based on trust and good will, not transactional relationships where you are keeping score and insistent on exact reciprocity.
 Sometimes in the beginning new friends are confident that their good will is going to carry them thru any challenges.
 Family members or love interests might even feel it would be an insult to ask for a written contract.
 While the good will is often genuine on both sides, the lack of a clear written agreement can lead to misunderstandings and feeling taken advantage of.